Learning Center Seattle

 - Preparation to enter college through Seattle Education Access Education Advocates

-- For those enrolling with a prior GED® certificate, students will work with an AmeriCorps tutor to prepare for their college entrance exams and Seattle Education Access to create and complete a college readiness plan before college
+- For those enrolling with a prior GED® certificate and want to access to tuition-free college, students will work with an AmeriCorps tutor to prepare for their college entrance exams and Seattle Education Access to create and complete a college readiness plan before college

-- College Navigation through an Education Advocate through Seattle Education Access
+- College Navigation with an Education Advocate through Seattle Education Access

 - Referrals to various on–campus programs to continue supporting your education

 We are here to support you beyond accomplishing your GED®.
-In addition to the one–on–one help you'll receive from an Education Advocate, we have built relationships with many support programs at all the Seattle Colleges.
+In addition to the one–on–one help you'll receive from an Education Advocate and AmeriCorps Tutor, we have built relationships with many support programs at all the Seattle Colleges.
 Check out some of the Seattle Central College support programs below:

 - TRiO Student Support Services